jermnelson/intro2libsys/textbook/chapters/one/git.rst

-Problems with a centralized approach becoming quickly apparent when individual developers check-out the same code but make incompatible changes that then require explict resolutions of the conflicts  in order to successfully commit the changes back to the master.
-Also, with a master repository, corruption in the master or central repository is usually catastropshic.
+Problems with a centralized approach becoming quickly apparent when individual developers check-out the same code but make incompatible changes that then require explicit resolutions of the conflicts  in order to successfully commit the changes back to the master.
+Also, with a master repository, corruption in the master or central repository is usually catastrophic.

 The critical feature of a DVCS is the absence of a central, master copy of the code-base.
 Instead, each developer maintains a copy of the code base where local